DollgirlMonster/MackingJAI/README.md

 ![copilot](assets/copilot.png)

 # Limitations
-- Everything is limited by your chatgpt desktop application and your subscription including available models, rate limits and generation speed.
+- Everything is limited by your apple intelligence or chatgpt desktop application and your subscription including available models, rate limits and generation speed.
-- There's no way to set the system prompt or use any other parameters.
+- There's no way use any other parameters like temperature, top_p, etc.
 - You can't send images in this mock.

 # Models
 By default, all available models in your ChatGPT Desktop app are available in MackingJAI.
 - If you are using a code that uses OpenAI API with acertain snapshot e.g., `gpt-4o-2024-05-13` you will be redirected to the same model.
-- `GPT4.1` models are not supported since they are API exclusive.
-So `gpt-4.1`, `gpt-4.1-mini`, and `gpt-4.1-nano` are redirected to `GPT-4`, `GPT-4o` and `GPT-4o-mini` respectively.

 # Todo
 - ~~Explore how to integrate conversation history~~ ✅